tscott0/himago/README.md

 * Download speed in-line
 * Summarise output image: location, file size, dimensions, format, cropping?
 * Support for getting only a specific light band
+* Warp BandURL around an integer instead of a string